paulaked/Data29StarWars/README.md

 ## Notes

 Duplicates of starship documents can be made.
 In order to remove duplicates, delete starships collection and run '_main_.py' once.

+## Test Notes

+Testing modules that interact with mongoDB requires dummy files.
+A replica of the 'starwars' database was made named 'test_starwars' only containing character info for Han Solo with the Starship: Millennium Falcon.
+NB this starship only contains the Han Solo as one of the pilots.
+The last two test in test_starship.py ('test_add_starships_docs' and 'test_id_replace') are hard coded and require this specific set-up to run properly.
+They must be run in the order given to work properly as files are written in these tests.